What's Rolfing: Structural Integration?

 received sessions as close to each other as twice a week

-for a 10 Series should consider keeping their sessions
+for a 10 Series then you should consider keeping your

-consistent throughout the entire course of the series so
+sessions consistent throughout the entire course of the

-finishing a series clients may find need to continue with
+finishing a series you may find need to continue with

 the work and an additional series of 3-5 sessions may

 help in addressing some larger projects.
-Other clients
+You may also

-come in as they need work and get "tune-ups" from
+come in as needed and receive "tune-ups" from

-normal stresses related to their work or social life.
-They
+normal stresses related to your everyday demands or from

 Click to view a sample of a Rolfing session in progress.